sarah-antillia/TensorflowSwinUNet-Image-Segmentation-Augmented-GastrointestinalPolyp/README.md

 <a href="https://github.com/atlan-antillia/Image-Segmentation-Gastrointestinal-Polyp">Image-Segmentation-Gastrointestinal-Polyp</a>
 <br>
 <br>
-We use the SwinTransformert UNet Model
+We use the SwinTransformer UNet Model
 <a href="./src/TensorflowSwinUNet.py">TensorflowSwinUNet.py</a> for this GastrointestinalPolyp Segmentation.<br>

 <h3>1.
 Dataset Citatioin</h3>